-25. When the relevant provisions in the relevant provisions in the relevant local force, PCTs will be replaced as RAs by the Public Health function of the relevant local authority.
+25. When the relevant provisions in the new Health and Social Care Act 2012 are brought into force, PCTs will be replaced as RAs by the Public Health function of the relevant local authority.

 Licensing Policies

 26. The frequency that the Council is required to review and publish its Licensing Policy has been changed from 3 to 5 years.
 Chorley Council last reviewed its Licensing Policy on 7th January 2011.